01iamysf/01iamysf/README.md

-# Database Administrator & System Administrator
+# Database & System Administrator

 ## 👋 About Me
 BCA final-year student with a strong focus on **Database Administration** and **System Administration**.